 - Use small weights to weigh down sheets of paper.

 - Storerooms and cabinets should be clearly labelled.

 - Items should be handled as little as possible.

 - Label items using HB and 2B pencils or waterproof ink with fine-nibbed pens.
 Never use biros or felt pens.

 - Never use Sellotape.
 For adhesives, use acid-free gummed paper or linen tapes.

 Any materials in direct contact with paper items need to be high quality.
-If they are not, damaging substances can transfer onto your paper items and cause discolouration, staining and embrittlement.
+If they’re not, damaging substances can transfer onto your paper items and cause discolouration, staining, and embrittlement.

 - Wood pulp papers and card

 - Wood, MDF and painted surfaces